shibei00/Cross-Lingual-Topic-Model/README.md

 `python -m model_test --test_en_input=ENGLISH_TESTING_DATA --test_cn_input=CHINESE_TESTING_DATA --dict_input=DICTIONARY  --model_path=MODEL_PATH --corpus_name=CORPUS_NAME --test_iterations=ITERATION_NUMS --output_directory=OUTPUT_DIRECTORY`

 An example of testing the event `MH370 flight accident` is also provided in `run_test_mh370.sh`.
 The test model will output the top words and the perplexity value of the event in the foler `test_output/corpus_name`.
+The lower the perplexity value (CCP) is, the better the performance is.

 ## Citation